-Ted Hewitt, president of the Social Sciences and Humanities Research Council of Canada (SSHRC), today applauded five talented students from across the country, after they were judged the best “storytellers” from among a field of 25 finalists in a national competition to find ways to better communicate the impact of social sciences and humanities research.
+Ted Hewitt, president of the Social Sciences and Humanities Research Council of Canada (SSHRC), today applauded five talented students who have been named this year’s top research storytellers.
+The five were selected from among 25 finalists in a national challenge to find innovative ways to communicate the impact of social sciences and humanities research.

-The annual Storytellers competition challenges postsecondary students to demonstrate—in three minutes or 300 words—how SSHRC-funded research is making a difference in the lives of Canadians.
-The 25 finalists this year addressed a range of issues—from water security and immigration, to social justice, education and food security—and highlighted how knowledge from the social sciences and humanities helps Canadians understand and improve the world around us.
+SSHRC’s annual Storytellers contest challenges postsecondary students to demonstrate—in three minutes or 300 words—how SSHRC-funded research is making a difference in the lives of Canadians.
+This year’s 25 finalists presented research on a range of important issues, including immigration, national and personal identity, the value of art, child psychology, health, and education.
+All highlighted how knowledge from the social sciences and humanities helps Canadians understand and improve our society and our global communities.

-This year’s final round of competition took place in front of a live audience at the 2015 Congress of the Humanities and Social Sciences, hosted by the University of Ottawa.
+The final round of the competition took place in front of a live audience at the 2018 Congress of the Humanities and Social Sciences, hosted by the University of Regina in Saskatchewan.

 Social Sciences and Humanities Research Council

 Follow us on Facebook and Twitter (#SSHRCStorytellers).